dileep-kumar-koppula/Wiki.Installations.Linux.Tor-Browser/README.md

 Follow these commands in your terminal to download and install Tor:

-1. Install the Tor Browser Launcher
+1.Install the Tor Browser Launcher
   ```bash
   sudo apt install torbrowser-launcher
   ```